AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 In general, we are recommending to use Python style syntax with \alib_alox_nl, because it is more powerful and probably also better readable.
 The full documentation of the formats and how this is adopted within the C++ version of <b>%ALib/%ALox</b> is found with documentation of classes
-\ref alib::lang::format::FormatterPythonStyle "FormatterPythonStyle" and
+\ref alib::format::FormatterPythonStyle "FormatterPythonStyle" and
-\ref alib::lang::format::FormatterJavaStyle   "FormatterJavaStyle".
+\ref alib::format::FormatterJavaStyle   "FormatterJavaStyle".

 Here are a few more samples:

 \snippet ut_alox_dox.cpp        ALoxTut_Format_Sample_1
 \verbinclude pages/generated/ALoxTut_Format_Sample_1.txt

-The formatting system found with \alib module \alib_basecamp provide a concept which is similar to method <c>ToString()</c> in the Java language or similar concepts in other languages: It allows to define a textual representation for just any C++ Type.
+The formatting system found with \alib module \alib_format provides a concept which is similar to method <c>ToString()</c> in the Java language or similar concepts in other languages: It allows defining a textual representation for just any C++ Type.
-It needs a little effort, but once in place you can drop just any of your objects into a log statement.
-This relieves you of getting the single attributes out of an object and write complicated long format strings, again and again.
+It needs a little effort, but once in place, just any type of object can be dropped into a log statement.
+This relieves you of getting the single attributes out of an object and writing complicated format-strings, again and again.

 Next, it is even possible to define new placeholder "languages" for the formatters.
-As a sample, for class \alib{time;DateTime} such custom extension exists with the inclusion of
-\alibheader{lang/system/calendar.hpp}:
+As a sample, for class \alib{time;DateTime}, such custom extension exists with the inclusion of module \alib_format:

 \snippet ut_alox_dox.cpp        ALoxTut_Format_Sample_2